Andrei15193/HintKeep/README.md

 * Use translation keys for everythign that comes from the API, translation happens on the front-end exclusively (except for user entered values)

 ## Project Patterns
+The `Controllers` directory contains the controllers that handle requests.
+Each controller corresponds to an area of an application (e.g.: users, hints).

-The project uses CQRS to handle requests, The `Commands` and `Queries` directories contain these definition scoped by the area they cover (e.g.: `Users`, commands and queries under these directories have to do with users).
-The `Handlers` direcotry maps to the previously mentioned folders, it contains the handlers for each type of request.
+The project uses CQRS to handle requests, The `Requests` and `RequestsHandlers` each contain scoped definitions for requests (commands and querries) and their handlers respectively.
+The scoping is done by area of the application, for instance, the commands and queries related to `Users` are contained in a directory with the same name.

-The communication between requests and controllers is done through view models, all of them are defined in the `ViewModels` direcotry where they are scoped by the area they cover (e.g.: `Users` contains view models that represent users).
+The communication between requests (both HTTP and query results) and controllers is done through view models, all of them are defined in the `ViewModels` direcotry where they are scoped by the area they cover (e.g.: `Users` contains view models that represent users).
 Note that view models do not map directly to the commands and queries scopes, a command or query relating to password hints may use a user view model to represent the owner of said password hint.
 Along side each scope, the `ViewModels` directory contains a `ValidationAttributes` directory which contains all attributes used to validate view model properties.
 The ones provided with .NET are not directly provided as the error messages for each validation is a translation label rather than a translated text.
 Translation is handled on the front-end side.

 The `Services` directory contains all service interface definitions (along side the data transfer objects that are used by these services as they are considered to be part of the interface), while the `Implementations` subdirectory contains their implementations.
 Each implementation that requires configuration has an associated configuration object that reads data from an [IConfigurationSection](https://docs.microsoft.com/dotnet/api/microsoft.extensions.configuration.iconfigurationsection) which is defined in the `Configs` subdirectory of the `Implementations` one.
 The naming pattern contains the base service name, the interface starts with an `I` the config one has a `Config` at the end.